gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - **interface** - abtract class that implements a contract. it tells you it doesn't have a concrete implementation of its methods but it has the method signature

 #### Principle Of High Cohesion Low Coupling
+- don't have a lot of interdependent classes or it will be hard to maintain
+- change in one class may lead to cascading updates to other classes
+- tight-coupling can be removed with new classes or inheritance
+- there should be easy expansion, simplicity and elegance
+- improvements in information hiding help system to be more cohesive
+- makes systems easier to modify
+- 7 +- 2 is a useful guideline - difference between small and large scale projects is amount of nesting btwn modules
+- possible architecture for **video games** consists of
+  - environment of game (areas, connections)
+  - mechanism controlling the game (encounters, reactions to events)
+  - participants in game (player, foreign characters)
+  - artifacts in game (sword, books)
+- personal finance app would have
+  - accounts
+  - bill paying
+  - reports
+  - loans
+  - investments
+  - lots of coupling btwn the above
+- alternative architecture could be
+  - assets
+  - sources
+  - suppliers
+  - interfaces

 #### Open-Closed Principle
 - open to extension: system can be extended to meet new requirements
 - closed to modification: the existing implementation and code should not be modified as a result of system expansion
+- increases reusability
+- technical approach is using abstraction via inheritance and polymorphism
 - separation of implementation and interface
 - keep attributes private
 - minimize use of global variables

 #### Liskov Subsitution Principle
 - let q(x) be a provable property for objects x and type T. Then q(y) should be true for y objects of subset of type T
-- by design by contracts, it leads to restrictions on interactions having to do with inheritance
+- in design by contracts, it leads to restrictions on interactions having to do with inheritance
 - preconditions cannot be strengthened in subtype
 - postconditions cannot be weakened
 - invariants must be preserved in subtype